-As the days are getting shorter, winter is just around the bend; the summer dust has settled, and soon your local trails will be covered in thick gloopy goodness.
-With that, your fast-rolling summer mountain bike tires won't do you much good, providing about as much grip as a banana peel.
+Here in the Northern Hemisphere, the days are getting shorter, and winter is just around the bend.
+The summer dust has settled, and soon your local trails will be covered in thick gloopy goodness.
+With that, it's time to invest in the best MTB tires for mud as your best mountain bike tires for fast-rolling summer won't do you much good, providing about as much grip as a banana peel.

-Keep reading for our pick of the best MTB mud tires to conquer the slop so you can keep shredding the trails through the winter months.
+With that, it's time to break out the compressor and your best tubeless tire sealant to get your bike winter-ready, so keep reading for our pick of the best MTB tires for mud to conquer the slop so you can keep shredding the trails through the winter months.
 If you are unsure what to look for when choosing a winter-specific tire, skip to the bottom for everything you need to know to choose the best MTB mud tires.

 There is such a thing as overkill when it comes to mud tires, and not everybody needs 8mm spikes, and that's where a tire like the Magic Mary comes into its own.

 With moto-style blocks over the casing, the tread doesn't hang onto grime, and the simple but sizeable knobs keep you on track through the muck.
 The side and center blocks are siped so that rocks and roots don't feel like riding on wet ice.